gregjacobs/Class.js/README.md

 - Add static methods which are automatically inherited by subclasses.
 - Add a special static method (onClassExtended) which allows for the static initialization of the class itself (much like a static initializer does in Java).

-So, I'll get right to it.
+So, I'll get right to it!

 ###### \* Note: As much as I preferred to simply leave my blanket statement of "you're doing it wrong" without explanation, a friend of mine asked me to elaborate.
 So what I mean by this is that without OOP, you are most likely not writing reusable, extensible, maintainable, and testable code (yes, you *should* be writing unit tests for your JavaScript, just like you would with any other language).

-## Creating and extending a class
+## Creating and Extending a Class

 With the traditional example of animals...